ondanieldev/drivers-api/README.md

 - Environment variables:
   - Copy `.env.example` to a new `.env` file;
   - Fill/replace `.env` with the required credentials.
+- Docker:
+  - This step is optional, you must follow it only if you want to run the API with docker;
+  - Create a `docker-compose.override.yml` if you want to change something of `docker-compose.yml`;
+  - Run `yarn docker:build` to build the API into a new docker image;

 ## How to run

+### Running without docker

 - Run `yarn run:dev`.

+### Running with docker

+- Run `yarn docker:up`.

 ## How to test